 Because half of the W boson decay products are invisible, the scientists needed to make sure that what they could measure was as accurate as possible.
 According to Kotwal, a measurement is only as good as your tools.

-“If I’m trying to measure your height with a yard stick, maybe I could get down to the millimeter,” he says.
+“If I’m trying to measure your height with a yard stick, maybe I could get down to the millimeter-level precision,” he says.
 “But how do I know if my yard stick is accurate?”

 Before attempting the W boson mass measurement, Kotwal and his colleagues calibrated their detector by revisiting the basics.
 They re-measured the mass of a particle they already knew extremely well: the J/psi particle, which was discovered in 1974 and consists of two bound charm quarks.
-Once they had reconfirmed the J/psi mass, they used it to re-measure the mass of another well-understood composite particle, one made up of two bound bottom quarks.
+Once they had reconfirmed the J/psi mass, they used it to re-measure the mass of another well-understood composite particle, the Upsilon, one made up of two bound bottom quarks.
 Finally, they used both measurements to re-measure the mass of the Z boson, a close cousin of the W boson.

-“We used the first to get the second, and then the second to get the third,” Kotwal says.
+“We used the first to get the second, and then the first and the second to get the third,” Kotwal says.
 “Doing it this way builds in consistency and honesty checks.
 It forces you to put scrutiny into every step.”

 Every little detail matters, Vesterinen says.
 “For instance, if we shifted the LHCb detector by the width of a human hair, we would shift the W boson mass by 50 [million electronvolts].”